vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ### Does Vipps automatically create charges for an agreement?

 No. Vipps does _not_ create charges based on the agreement, every charge must be created by the merchant.

 When a merchant creates a charge, we attempt to charge the customer, starting on the `due` date, and for as long after that as specified in `retryDays`.

 For more details, see our [call-by-call guide](vipps-recurring-api.md#call-by-call-guide)

 ### When are charges processed?

-Charges are processed at least twice a day from the `due` date, and for the specified number of `retryDays` after the `due` date.
+Charges are processed from the `due` date, and for the specified number of `retryDays` after the `due` date.

 Charges are processed two times every day: 07:00 and 15:00 UTC (this may change without notice).

-Retries are attempted according to the `retryDays` specified.
+Retries are attempted according to the number of `retryDays` specified.
 This applies for both our production and
 [test environment](https://developer.vippsmobilepay.com/docs/vipps-developers/test-environment/).